tc39/proposal-decimal/README.md

 As with BigInt, there's not a huge amount of precedent from other programming languages about a literal suffix.
 Newer languages in the .NET ecosystem tend to use `m`, but outside of that family, few languages use a suffix to indicate decimal literals.
 So there isn't a lot of precedent to go on.

 Many people have raised the idea that we use `d` as the suffix for decimal.
 It is the first letter!
 However, thinking about this further, it would not extend to hexadecimal literals, which may include `d`.
-Although this proposal does not

-### Why not fractions?
+Although this proposal does not include hexadecimal syntax for decimals, it would be ideal to work with a syntax that could be extended to them, or even to "explain" the decimal syntax in terms of a generalized [extended numeric literals](https://github.com/tc39/proposal-extended-numeric-literals) proposal (which would necessarily support hexadecimal literals, to explain BigInt).

+### Would fractions meet these use cases?

 Fractions would be an interesting thing to pursue in TC39, and are in many ways complementary to Decimal.
 Many languages in the Lisp tradition include fractions of arbitrary-size integers as a basic data type, alongside IEEE-754 64-bit binary floating point numbers; Ruby and Python also include fractions in their standard library.